VirgilSecurity/virgil-sdk-net/README.md

 var card = await client.RegisterCardAsync(request);
 ```

-The following code sample illustrates registration a new Virgil Card in *global* scope.
+The following code sample illustrates registration of new Virgil Card in *global* scope.

 ```csharp
 // Initialize a class which provides an API for cryptographic operations.